 Passive income is one of the keys to a successful early retirement.
-If you can generate enough passive income to cover your cost of living, then early retirement will be much easier to handle.
-I retired before our passive income was that high, but I had an alternate source of income – blogging.
-Luckily, early retirement worked out very well for me over the last 5 years.
-However, we are still striving to reach 100% FI ratio and I’m sure we’ll get there at some point, but it will take time.
-On this page, I’ll show you how we generate our passive and update it with real numbers monthly.
+If you can generate enough passive income to cover your cost of living, then you’re financial independent!
+I retired before our passive income was that high, but I had an alternate source of income – blogging*.
+Luckily, early retirement worked out very well for me over the last 6 years.
+However, we are still striving to reach 100% FI ratio.
+I’m sure we’ll get there at some point, but it will take time.
+On this page, I’ll show you how we generate our passive and update it with real numbers every month.

 Currently, we support our moderate lifestyle by a combination of these income streams:

 - Mrs. RB40 works full-time.
 She plans to retire in 2020.

 - I blog part time and generate some online income.

 - We have passive income from the stock market, rental properties, and other investments.

 *FI ratio = passive income / expense

 The FI ratio is a simple way to measure progress toward total financial independence.
 Once we reach 100%, then it may give Mrs. RB40 enough financial security to stop working full-time.
-She’s not quite ready to retire yet.
+Currently, she’s not quite ready to retire yet.
 Personally, I think 100% FI ratio is overkill, but it’s better to err on the side of caution.
 Normally, financial independence means accumulating about 25-30x your annual expenses, which we already achieved in 2012.